church website design - church123.com.

 ----------------------------------------------------

-For more information on the Prayer Shawl Ministry of this Church, to suggest a shawl recipient, or to volunteer to participate in any way, contact the Minister or a Team Pastor or e-mail to:
+For more information on the Prayer Shawl Ministry of this Church, to suggest a shawl recipient, or to volunteer to participate in any way, contact the Minister or one of the Pastoral team or e-mail to: office@haywardsheathmethodistchurch.co.uk

 View Prayer Shawl Ministry leaflet